 Prashar Lake is located at a height of 2730 m above sea level.
 It lies 49 km north of Mandi near a three-storied pagoda dating back to the thirteenth century dedicated to the sage Prashar.
 He is believed to have meditated on the banks of this lake.
 Surrounded by snow-capped Kinnauri mountain ranges and overlooking the river Beas, the lake is an awesome place to relax and connect with nature.

-There is a round, floating island inside the lake, though it is unclear how deep it is.
+There is around, a floating island inside the lake, though it is unclear how deep it is.
 During summer, it floats away to one side of the lake and then slowly drifts towards the other by winter.

 Location: D.P.F.
 Parashar Dhar, Himachal Pradesh 175005